jeroenooms/opencpu-pages/_posts/2014-12-03-jsonlite-release-0-9-14.md

 ## Significant Digits

-A feature requested by Winston Chang was to control precision of number formatting.
 By default, the `digits` argument in `toJSON` specifies the number of decimal digits to print:

 {% highlight r %}
 toJSON(pi, digits=3)
 # [3.142]
 {% endhighlight %}

-Alternatively you can now specify the number of significant digits, analogous to the `signif` function in base R. You can either set `signif = TRUE` or specify the `digits` argument using `I()`:
+A feature requested by Winston Chang was to control precision of number formatting.
+You can now specify the number of significant digits, analogous to the `signif` function in base R. Either set `signif = TRUE` or specify the `digits` argument using `I()`:

 {% highlight r %}
 > toJSON(pi, digits = 3, use_signif = TRUE)